Laser Therapy in Powder Springs, GA

 The laser’s hot light wavelengths can support angiogenesis, or the formation of new blood vessels.
 At the same time, it can boost your body’s ability to regenerate nerves.
 In these ways, it can help promote injury healing, and may even help reduce the pain of conditions like diabetic neuropathy.

 If you’re staring down the business end of a six-to-eight-week recovery period for a broken foot or ankle, laser therapy could cut down on that healing time.
 How?
 Studies show that it can improve existing bone healing and help your body form new bone tissue.

 The laser’s wavelengths support all kinds of cell growth, including the formation of collagen and muscular cells.
 This means a laser foot treatment can help you heal faster after a sprain injury.
 And it can also reduce your risk of scarring after foot or ankle surgery.

 Choosing Laser Foot Treatment in Powder Springs, GA

 While laser foot therapy is not covered by your insurance plan, it’s a treatment option that’s well worth considering.
 Laser foot therapy can also be paid with your HSA or Care Credit.
 After all, given its ability to reduce healing time and reduce pain without the need for medications, choosing laser treatments could mean fewer office visits and prescriptions.
 Ultimately, that could translate to less out-of-pocket expenses on your road to recovery.

 Have you been suffering from chronic heel or foot pain, and you can’t find relief?
-Are you dealing with a fungal toenail that just won’t get better?
 Or have you had foot surgery, and you want to get back on your feet already?
 Call or contact our podiatrist in Powder Springs, GA and ask us how laser foot treatment can help you feel better—fast!